-New documented released online at Military Archives reveals details of the lives of pension applications made by Irish republican veterans from before the 1916 Rising to the 1920s.
+Documents released online at Military Archives reveal details of the lives of pension applications made by Irish republican veterans from before the 1916 Rising to the 1920s.

-Anyone interested in Irish history is going to want to check out the new documents published online from the Military Archives in Dublin (just click here).
-The latest release is made up of pension applications made by Irish republican veterans from the period before the Easter Rising through into the 1920s.
-What makes these particular records so interesting is that the applicants were required to include detailed accounts of their activities, the units they served in and their commanders in the Irish Republican Army and other Republican organizations.
+Anyone interested in Irish history is going to want to check out the documents published online in 2019 from the Military Archives in Dublin (just click here).
+The release was made up of pension applications made by Irish republican veterans from the period before the Easter Rising through into the 1920s.
+What makes these particular records so interesting is that the applicants were required to include detailed accounts of their activities, the units they served in, and their commanders in the Irish Republican Army and other Republican organizations.

 The applications were mainly made in the 1930s and later, so the applicants’ addresses mirror the spread of the Irish diaspora at the time as can be seen if you scroll around on the map below showing the locations of individuals in the files released this October.